 Searching for the Women Peace and Security Agenda in Inter-Regional Sites

-Prof. Dr. Toni Haastrup (U Kent)
+Commentary by Prof. Dr. Toni Haastrup (U Kent)

 On Wednesday, 30 May 2018 Dr. Toni Haastrup (U Kent) spoke at our weekly colloquium on the relationship between the European Union (EU) and the African Union (AU), in particular regarding peace and security in Africa.
 The evening commenced with her input presentation on inter alia AU-EU interregionalism, the evolution of EU foreign relations towards Africa as well as the gendered dimension of peace and security policies.
 Thereafter Katharina Döring (Project B7, SFB 1199, Leipzig U) engaged her in a panel interview to deepen some of these aspects before opening up for the general discussion.
 As the significance of the Women Peace and Security Agenda within the interregional relations between the EU and AU emerged as one of the focal points during the discussion, we invited Toni Haastrup to recall her main arguments regarding this timely topic in a contribution to our blog.